fredrikopenpayments/docs/docs/updatepsudataforconsent.md

 ### Test procedure

 If the ASPSP uses OAuth:

-- The above endpoint returns an OAuth authorize URL in the `scoOAuth` field.
+This endpoint returns an OAuth authorize URL in the `scoOAuth` field.
-- Replace all the bracketed fields with real values.
-In your code you will have to replace only the two TPP values.
+1. Replace all the bracketed fields with real values.
+In your code you will only have to replace the two TPP values:
-    - `TPP_REDIRECT_URI` should be the URL to redirect to after auth is completed.
+    - `TPP_REDIRECT_URI` - the URL to redirect to after auth is completed.
     - `TPP_STATE` can be anything the TPP wants.
     - `BICIFI`
-- Run it in a browser.
+1. Run in a browser.
 In this case you will get to a page at the ESSESESS sandbox.
 It may differ for different banks.
-- In the page you get to you can use one of the following fake personal numbers:
+1. In the page you get to you can use one of the following fake personal numbers:
     - 9311219639
     - 9311219589
     - 8811215477
     - 8811212862
     - 8311211356

-- When you submit the data you will be redirected to the `[TPP_REDIRECT_URI]`
-- On this URI a `code` param will be added.
+    When you submit the data you will be redirected to the `[TPP_REDIRECT_URI]`.
+On this URI a `code` param will be added.
-- Use this `code` in the subsequent call when getting the account information token.

-Call the OAuth token endpoint to finalize consent flow.
+1. Use this `code` in the subsequent call when getting the account information token and call the OAuth token endpoint to finalize consent flow.

+This is the post:

     curl -X POST
         [AUTH_HOST]/connect/token